 The goal of any well-written parenting time agreement is to account for many potential future factors or issues

-With the current New Jersey shelter-in-place order and restrictive coronavirus lockdown in place, many companies are delaying reopening or getting back to business as usual, and large numbers of former New Jersey heads of households or breadwinners are being furloughed, laid off, or having their salaries cut.
-For many, this pandemic created financial hardship means not only facing the challenges of covering their own rent or food but the uncertainties and difficulties of trying to provide the same level of pre-COVID-19 court-ordered child support and alimony payments.
-Since these payments are based on the ability of the divorced partner or co-parent to pay, consulting an experienced family law attorney about the possibility to temporarily modify child support or reduce alimony payments, could provide some peace of mind and facilitate greater avenues of communication and avoid high-conflict situations between the payee former spouse and the recipient ex-spouse or child.
+With the current New Jersey shelter-in-place order and restrictive coronavirus lockdown in place, many companies are delaying reopening or getting back to business as usual.
+Large numbers of former New Jersey heads of households or breadwinners are being furloughed, laid off, or having their salaries cut.
+For many, this pandemic created financial hardship, which means facing the challenges of covering their own rent or food and the uncertainties and difficulties of trying to provide the same level of pre-COVID-19 court-ordered child support alimony payments.
+Since these payments are based on the ability of the divorced partner or co-parent to pay, consulting an experienced family law attorney about the possibility to temporarily modify child support or reduce alimony payments could provide some peace of mind and facilitate greater avenues of communication and avoid high-conflict situations between the payee former spouse and the recipient ex-spouse or child.